 Wolfgang Deep Gloss Paint Sealant is one of those products that has just rocketed to the top in popularity due to its amazing performance.
 It produces an excellent gloss for a sealant but also has extremely good durability.
-You can expect it to last 6 months under average conditions but it can last several more if well cared for or your climate is more hospitable than most.
+You can expect it to last nearly 2 years under average conditions but it can last longer if well cared for or your climate is more hospitable than most.

 While not as expensive as BlackIce, it isn’t cheap.
 It is very effective so you do get what you pay for.
 Some also knock it for the cure time prior to exposing it to moisture.
 When finished you’ll need to allow it a 12 hour cure time before you allow it to get wet.
 It also needs 30 to 45 minutes to dry between application and removal.
 In my mind these aren’t deal breakers for such a high performing product but depending on your situation they may be for you.

 If you’re more interested in squeezing out a couple extra months of durability than that extra deep wet look then you’ll appreciate Wolfgang’s DGPS 3.0 over BlackIce.

 Jescar Power Lock Plus Polymer Paint Sealant

 Jescar’s Power Lock Plus is an excellent option that should approach 6 months of durability while looking stellar on black and other dark colors.
 It also does a very good job of hiding minor swirls and scratches.
 It’s even less expensive than Wolfgang’s DGPS but doesn’t get the same durability.